ulfk/ipn-adapter/README.md

 | Product ID Mapping | Map Digistore product IDs to specific Brevo list IDs as needed |

 ## View Logs
 The plugin writes logs to a file in the uploads-folder.
-Via the menu entry `IPN Logs` in the `Tools` menu you can view those logs.
+Via the menu entry `IPN Logs` in the `Tools` menu, you can view those logs.

 ## Digistore hints
 - Add a generic IPN